eformsignen/eformsignen.github.io/help/chapter4.rst

 -  **ID:** Unique ID that identifies each field.
 When assigning who can fill out a field, you can use the field ID to do so.
 You can also use the field ID to extract data in CSV format.

--  **Who can fill this out:** Sets which participants are allowed and/or required to fill in the field.
-All the participants added for this document are shown, and you can check or uncheck the Allowed and Required check boxes for each one.
+-  **Who can fill this out:** Sets which signers are allowed and/or required to fill in the field.
+All the signers added for this document are shown, and you can check or uncheck the Allowed and Required check boxes for each one.
 When a documents is sent, fields that are checked as Allowed are highlighted in yellow, and fields that are check as Required are highlighted in red.

-   - **Allowed:** Allows the participant to fill in the field.
+   - **Allowed:** Allows the signer to fill in the field.
-   - **Required:** Requires the participant to fill in the field.
+   - **Required:** Requires the signer to fill in the field.

 -  **Placeholder:** Text displayed as a help message before entering information.